 Valium addiction happens more often than you would think and in this report is on the rise, because of it’s addictive nature and being commonly prescribed to treat anxiety, muscle spasms, and even seizures.
 Valium is a fast acting Benzodiazepine prescription medication that can be prescribed at different doses depending on your physicians guidance.
 These pills are typically color coded in blue, yellow, or orange and inscribed with a small “V”.
 It is typically prescribed for everyday and multiple times per day use.

 While the use of Valium can reduce the effects of anxiety, muscle spasms and seizures, the overwhelming calming effect of the drug or feeling of “coming down” as well as the dependence on taking it is what can lead to Valium addiction.
 Illegal or more than prescribed use of the drug can often lead towards harder drug use such as Heroin or Fentanyl.
 If you are prescribed Valium and are worried about a family member stealing the medication for illegal use of it, always make sure to lock it away or keep it hidden and unknown.

 Valium Effects and Addiction Symptoms

-Valium effects can vary slightly from person to person, however the effects are similar to that of other fast acting Benzodiazepines like Xanax.
+Valium effects can vary slightly from person to person, however the effects are similar to that of other fast acting Benzodiazepines like Vicodin and Xanax.
 When taken as prescribed, the effects of Valium start off as intended, to help with anxiety or whatever reason it is that you are taking them in the first place.
 As your tolerance to Valium builds, the need to take more and more of it becomes common, often leading to more than what is prescribed by your doctor.
 Common Valium effects are but not limited to:

 - Stress Relief